 How the Kenya Livestock Insurance Program (KLIP) Works: A Guide for Pastoralists

-The Kenya Livestock Insurance Program (KLIP) offers government-subsidised livestock cover to protect pastoralists in arid counties from drought-related losses.
-This guide explains how KLIP works, who qualifies, what it covers, and how to access this affordable protection for your herd.
+KLIP offers government-subsidised livestock insurance to protect herders in arid and semi-arid counties from drought-related losses.
+This guide explains how the program works, who qualifies, what it covers, and how to access this affordable protection for your herd.

-How Does KLIP Work?
+How Does KLIP Actually Work?

-Who Qualifies for KLIP?
+Who Can Access KLIP?

 Turkana